Chesapeake College: Learning Resource Center

-The Library helps to meet the information needs of Chesapeake's students and faculty as well as members of the local community by providing over 60,000 photos, books, films, and recordings.
-Chesapeake's library provides students with a broad online collection of peer reviewed e-books, journals, periodicals, and subject-specific databases.
+The Library helps to meet the information needs of Chesapeake's students and faculty as well as members of the local community by providing over 22,600 photos, books, films, and recordings.
+Chesapeake's library provides students with more than 300,000 e-resources, including peer reviewed e-books, journals, periodicals, and subject-specific databases.
 The library is equipped with numerous computers and study spaces for both individuals and groups.
 Assistance for students is available through the library in person, online, or by phone.